 St Catherine Adult Correctional Centre to place products on market

-These items, which have received the endorsement of the Minister of Industry, Commerce, Agriculture and Fisheries, Audley Shaw, include various sauces, wines, beers, syrups, pudding and porridge mixes, tea, and a lotion and hair conditioner.
+The items, which have received the endorsement of the Minister of Industry, Commerce, Agriculture and Fisheries Audley Shaw, include various sauces, wines, beers, syrups, pudding and porridge mixes, tea, and a lotion and hair conditioner.

 Twenty-five members of the correctional centre's 4-H Club are involved in the manufacturing process under the supervision of correctional officers and members of the Jamaica 4-H Clubs.

-During a recent tour of the facility, Shaw commended the various stakeholders involved in the initiative.
-He noted that the project will contribute to the growth of agro-processing in Jamaica.
+During a recent tour of the facility, Minister Shaw commended the various stakeholders involved in the initiative.
+He said the project will contribute to the growth of agro-processing in Jamaica.

 “We want to develop this as a new industry targeted at several major markets [including] hotels, our local supermarkets, the Caribbean, the diaspora [and] third country markets that are looking for exotic things such as the beers.
 All of these markets can be systematically targeted.
 This is an opportunity that we cannot afford to miss.
 I'm truly excited about it,” Shaw said.

-Executive Director, Jamaica 4H Clubs, Dr Ronald Blake, said he is pleased to see the difference the project has made in the lives of inmates.
+Executive director, Jamaica 4H Clubs, Dr Ronald Blake, said he was pleased to see the difference the project has made in the lives of inmates.

 He hailed the Government of Japan and the United Nations Development Programme (UNDP) for the “significant contributions” in the development of the facility's agro-processing and manufacturing unit, where the products are made.